 Step 3: Create NCache Management Service

-NCache Management Service is also a container service and uses the same Docker image as the NCache cluster service.
-The purpose of this service is to expose the port 8251 for management and monitoring purposes by accessing the NCache Web Manager.
-The reason to separate the NCache management service from the NCache cluster service is that in Open configuration mode, host-to-port mapping is not allowed.
-NCache Web Manager needs to be accessed by providing the host port and for this, another service known as NCache management service is created with NAT mode.
+The reason to separate the NCache Management Service from the NCache Cluster Service is that in Open configuration mode, host-to-port mapping is not allowed.
+The NCache Management Center needs to be accessed by providing the host port and for this, another service known as NCache Management Service is created with NAT mode.
 Given below is the sample service manifest file for NCache Management Service.

 1 2 3 4 5 6 |